+ Custom Destinations — Cai Docs

 Use these placeholders in your destination templates:

-Text is automatically escaped based on the destination type — JSON encoding for webhooks, percent-encoding for URL schemes, AppleScript string escaping for AppleScript, and raw text for shell commands.
+Text is automatically escaped based on the destination type — JSON encoding for webhooks, percent-encoding for URL schemes, AppleScript string escaping for AppleScript, and single-quote wrapping for shell commands.

 Setup Fields